dgvncsz0f/iyql/README.markdown

 ### Completion

-Hitting the tab key attemps to complete to word the cursor is after.
+Hitting the tab key attemps to complete to word previous to the cursor.
 Possible candidates include commands, local functions and tables.
-The table names are read in startup time, therefore, using :env command to makes no different.
-Only -e and env entries in $HOME/.iyql/cfg affect the tables list.
-It is not contextual though.
-In other words, it suggests everything that contains a given prefix.
+The table names are read in upon startup, which means :env command has no effect on completion.
+Only -e switch and `env' entries in .iyql/cfg affect the tables suggestion.
+Notice that this suggestion is not contextual.
+In other words, it suggests everything that contains a given prefix, even though that doesn't make sense (e.g. table name prior a SELECT/UPDATE/DELETE/INSERT keyword).